 I think we need to be mindful of these aspects.

-In ride-hailing, the most important relationships are: 1) aggregator (company/platform) vs drivers 2) Aggregator vs riders.
-And a good regulation should rather pay attention to these two areas.
+In ride-hailing, the most important relationships are: 1) aggregator (company/platform) vs drivers 2) Aggregator vs. riders.
+A good regulation should rather pay attention to these two areas.

-One thing I find lacking in the approved draft is the clear guideline about how ride-hailing companies should deal with the drivers and what should be the exact relationship between the ride-hailing companies and the drivers.
-While the draft guidelines burdens car owners/drivers with a host of responsibilities, it does not talk much about what they get in exchange.
+One thing I find lacking in the approved draft is clear guidelines about how ride-hailing companies should deal with the drivers and what should be the exact relationship between the ride-hailing companies and the drivers.
+While the draft guidelines burden car owners/drivers with a host of responsibilities, it does not talk much about what they get in exchange.

 This is a critical question to ask today and it will be even more critical in the future once these companies become even more powerful.

 Now, this is not a new question.
 This has been asked about Uber in many parts of the world and the EU has declared Uber a taxi company, an announcement about which my feeling is, honestly, mixed.